Henry Aurand: United States

 Aurand's controversial views and stubborn insistence that he was right may have resulted in his next assignment, as Assistant Fiscal Officer at the War Department, which was generally considered a dead-end job.
 He complained about the assignment to Colonels Russell L. Maxwell and Walter M. Robertson, and they arranged for him to meet with Brigadier General Richard C. Moore, the G-4 of the War Department General Staff.
 Moore was sufficiently impressed to have Aurand's orders changed, reassigning him as Chief of the G-4 Requirements and Distribution Section in June 1940.
 His former West Point roommate, Lieutenant Colonel Albert W. Waldron, was his deputy, and his staff included Major Anthony McAuliffe.
 In this role he helped prepare estimates of the Army's requirements for the Chief of Staff, General George C. Marshall, to submit to the Bureau of the Budget and Congress.
 Industrial mobilization took on a new urgency.
 On January 7, 1941, President Franklin D. Roosevelt created the Office of Production Management (OPM) under William S. Knudsen to coordinate the industrial mobilization process with an executive order.
 Aurand worked with Knudsen, Stacy May, the Chief of the OPM Bureau of Research and Statistics, and Robert R. Nathan from the Commerce Department to determine the materiel requirements to mobilize an army of 500,000 by July 1, 1941, and 2,000,000 by July 1, 1942.
 This went into the Munitions Program of June 30, 1940, for which the Army requested $3.97 billion.

 Aurand advocated the establishment of a Transportation Corps, and the creation of a consolidated logistical system.
 He supported arming aircraft with cannon, and urged the adoption of the jeep.
 He observed the Louisiana Maneuvers, spending an afternoon with Eisenhower, who was now the Chief of Staff of the Third United States Army, and with his G-4, Lieutenant Colonel LeRoy Lutes.
 Aurand considered the performance of the logistical units in the maneuvers to be poor, but he was impressed with an IBM keypunch and sorting machine.
 The supply of arms and munitions to the British became a contentious issue.
 Aurand had to take the needs of the British and Canadians into account as well as the American forces.
 He dealt with a British delegation headed by Lieutenant Colonel Donald Campion.
 Brigadier General George V. Strong, the chief of the War Plans Division (WPD), felt that Britain had already been defeated and that the US should concentrate on building up its own forces, which were suffering from shortages of all kinds.
 The Assistant Secretary of War John C. McCloy argued unsuccessfully for the peacetime draft to be deferred until the troops could be adequately equipped.
-Aurand prepared a study that study formed the basis of the initial $7 billion Lend Lease appropriation.
+Aurand prepared a study that formed the basis of the initial $7 billion Lend Lease appropriation.